pritom169/devops-a-complete-guide/gitlab-ci-cd/README.md

 > **Security Warning**: AWS strongly recommends against using the root user for everyday tasks.
 The root user should only be used for account-level operations that specifically require root credentials.

+#### Tasks Requiring Root User Access

+Certain operations can only be performed by the root user:

+- Changing account settings (account name, email, root password)
+- Restoring IAM user permissions
+- Activating IAM access to the Billing and Cost Management console
+- Closing the AWS account
+- Configuring an S3 bucket for MFA delete
+- Editing or deleting an S3 bucket policy with an invalid VPC ID or endpoint ID